What You Need to Know About COVID-19

 I need care now.
 What should I do?

 Our commitment to providing exceptional care is unwavering as the situation with COVID-19 continues.
 How we deliver care may be changing temporarily, but we remain committed to your health and the health of your family.

-If you want to schedule an appointment with your current provider, call their office or send a message through MyChart.
-They will determine if you are able to have a virtual appointment over the phone or if they need to make other arrangements.
-If you’re having trouble reaching your provider, call 317-621-5500 for assistance.
+If you want to schedule an appointment with your current Community provider, you may call their office or send a message through MyChart.
+They will determine if you are able to have an appointment over the phone or by video, or if they need to make other arrangements.
+If you’re having trouble reaching your provider, call 317-621-2727 for assistance.
+MyChart care options include:

-If you want to schedule a new appointment or receive immediate care, please call 317-621-5500 to be guided on next steps or try the options listed below.
+If you want to schedule a new appointment with a provider, please call 317-621-2727 to be guided on next steps or try the options listed below.

-I am experiencing symptoms, but I'm not sure if I need to be tested.
+I am experiencing symptoms.
 What do I do?

 If you are worried that may have acquired the COVID-19 coronavirus, we want to quickly direct you to the most appropriate care and prevent the spread of the virus.
-Instead of driving to your doctor's office or other site of care, please immediately call 317-621-5500 if you're in the Indianapolis area, call 765-298-4240 in Anderson, and 765-776-3990 in Kokomo for guidance on next steps.
+Instead of driving to your doctor's office or other site of care, please call your provider or 317-621-2727 for guidance on next steps.
 We'll give you important information to ensure you get the best care possible before coming to an outpatient location.

 Stay home if possible.
 According to the CDC, people who are mildly ill with COVID-19 are able to isolate at home during their illness.
 Avoid public areas.
 Do not go to work, school or public places.
 Avoid public transportation, ride-sharing or taxis.